tmhall/MHall-SFFoodTrucks/README.md

 ## Next Steps

-This accomplishes my primary goal of bring able to filter trucks by location and radius.
+This accomplishes my primary goal of being able to filter trucks by location and radius.

 Potential additional features include
 * Additional Search terms like food type